sergeio/riddle-blog/readme.md

 all of them will have boys too.
 It seems difficult for the girls to make a comeback.
 That's the feeling.

-Next up, I'd approximate the answer with a simulation.
+Next up, I'd approximate the answer with a calculator.
 Since all families have a boy (it seems like people generally ignore the possibility of families that have daughters, but haven't yet conceived a son), we can say that there is 1 boy per family.
 Look at us.
 We're doing math.
 Girls are a tiny bit more